On the Topology of Kac-Moody groups: Background and Statement of New Results

-And finally, in the appendix we will study the topology on $K(A)$ and $BK(A)$.
-In particular, we will show that $K(A)$ is the colimit of the compact Lie groups $K_J(A)$ in the category of topological groups.
-We will also prove that $BK(A)$ has the homotopy type of a CW complex.
+And finally, in the appendix we will study the topology on $\K(A)$.
+In particular, we will show that $\K(A)$ has the homotopy type of a CW complex, and that it is the colimit of the compact Lie groups $\K_J(A)$ in the category of topological groups.